duxiaobu/typescript/README.md

   - [7.1](#7.1) <a name='7.1'></a> Use function expressions instead of function declarations.

   > Why?
 Badly placed Function Declarations are misleading and there are few (if any) situations where you can’t use a Function Expression assigned to a variable instead.
+See [function-declarations-vs-function-expressions](https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/).

     ```javascript
     // bad